 For example, from 2010 -2012, SLV.Global donated white boards and sports equipment to some of the children’s development centres where we worked.
 In 2013 we also built a roof on one of the special needs centres where our volunteers run sessions and activities.
 The facility lacked any suitable shaded areas for the volunteers to work safely with service users.
 These decisions are made by SLV.Global and management teams.

 Volunteers are discouraged from giving gifts and/or donations to the beneficiaries we work with.
-It is important to SLV.Global that children, and adult service users, do not learn to expect gifts or hand-outs from volunteers.
+It is important to SLV.Global that children, and adult service users, do not expect gifts or hand-outs from volunteers.
 SLV.Global believes that to put service users in a position where they see themselves as receivers of charity can have a negative effect on their psychological well-being and self-esteem.
 It can also contribute to “voluntourism” where facilities exploit their clients as a way to gain materials and funds.

 SLV.Global also encourages volunteers to be resourceful with their teaching aids and to use things that are easily available.
 As well as being inexpensive, this will show the children and other service users how a game can be created with anything, and that perhaps they can recreate an activity themselves when volunteers are not there.

-Volunteers prohibited from taking photos at their projects or with service users.
-Taking photos can distract people from teaching or running activities.
 At the weekends, and in the homestay area and community, volunteers are not to photograph children, as children can not consent to their image potentially being shared.
 It is further explained to volunteers that it is not responsible to show off their wealth to others and an expensive camera or phone is a clear way to show the economic discrepancy between some foreigners and some locals.